vivekratnavel/vega-lite/index.md

 ## Data

-Similar to Vega, Vegalite use tabular data model and supports inline or loading data from url.
+Similar to Vega, Vega-lite use tabular data model and supports inline or loading data from url.

+- TODO: inline data

 {% highlight json %}
 {